Waste Drop-off Sites and Programs

 We operate two waste management sites (transfer stations) where residents can drop-off various types of waste.
 Fees apply for all loads.
 Our locations only accept waste that has been generated within Waterloo Region.
 Waste from other municipalities is not allowed.

-Locations and hours: These hours of operation are for residential customers and do not apply to commercial customers.
-Except for holidays.
+Locations and hours: These hours of operation (except for holidays) are for residential customers and do not apply to commercial customers.

 Cambridge Waste Management site: 201 Savage Drive, Cambridge, Monday to Saturday, 7 a.m. to 6 p.m.